cs3216/cs3216.github.io/coursework/product-design/index.md

 4. What platform (desktop / mobile / app) will best serve to solve this problem?
 5. Will your product / service solve this problem in a way that does not cause them more stress, effort and time?

 List the above in a _user persona_ card.
 A persona is a fictional representation of an ideal user of your product.
-You can have more than one user persona card, if that helps you to better define your audience.
+You can have more than one user persona card if that helps you to better define your audience.
 There is no fixed format for this, but it should contain at the very least:

 1. A portrait (you can use a stock photo)
 2. Fictitious name for your user persona